Pharma, Biotech and Medical Device Careers

-Biotechnology, often referred to as “biotech,” harnesses cellular and biomolecular processes to develop technologies and products that help improve our lives and the health of our planet.
-Modern biotechnology provides breakthrough products and technologies to combat debilitating and rare diseases, reduce our environmental footprint, feed the hungry, use less and cleaner energy, and have safer, cleaner and more efficient industrial manufacturing processes.
-Adapted from Biotechnology Industry Organization.
+The biotechnology and pharmaceutical industries both produce medicines, but the medicines made by biotechnology companies are derived from living organisms, while those made by pharmaceutical companies generally have a chemical basis.
+Furthermore, biotechnology provides products and technologies to combat debilitating and rare diseases, reduce our environmental footprint, feed the hungry, use less and cleaner energy, and have safer, cleaner and more efficient industrial manufacturing processes.
+(Adapted from Biotechnology Industry Organization.)

 Information Gathering

-Read trade magazines, newsletters, and popular websites in your industry area.
-Places to start include BiotechNOW, BioSpace, FierceBiotech, and PharmTech.
+Read trade magazines, newsletters, and popular websites in your industry.
+Places to start include BiotechNOW, BioSpace and FierceBiotech.
 Subscribe to blogs and newsletters, follow industry insiders on social media, and research the types of positions that are available in those fields.
-Vault (sign up for free with your Georgetown email address) is a good place to start your search.
 Company websites, O*NET, and the Occupational Outlook Handbook are equally helpful resources.
 You must show not only an interest, but also knowledge about the industry.

 Select Resources